 Medical Marijuana vs. Recreational Use

-As the name indicates, medical marijuana can be defined as the use of the cannabis drug as a means of prescribed medical treatment for an illness.
-As opposed to medical marijuana, recreational use of cannabis is done for purposes other than any medically justified reason.
-Some common uses of medical marijuana are for treating illnesses such as epilepsy, Alzheimer’s, PTSD and more.
+Recreational use of cannabis is done for purposes other than any medically justified reason.
+Common uses of medical marijuana are for treating illnesses such as epilepsy, Alzheimer’s, PTSD and more.

 Psychological Addiction vs. Physical Addiction

-Problematic and consistent use of marijuana can lead to psychological dependence, which can then develop into an addiction.
-This phenomenon is sometimes referred to as a Marijuana Use Disorder.
-It can cause a person to experience withdrawal symptoms whenever they’re not consuming marijuana.
-Studies conducted by psychiatry clinics have estimated that around 30% of cannabis users may suffer from marijuana use disorder or a select portion of its side effects.
+Consistent use of marijuana can lead to psychological dependence, which can then develop into an addiction called Marijuana Use Disorder.
+This can cause a person to experience withdrawal symptoms whenever they’re not consuming marijuana.
+Studies have shown around 30% of cannabis users may suffer from marijuana use disorder.

 Withdrawal & Addiction Symptoms of Marijuana